emqx/CocoaMQTT/README.md

 At last:

-On your application targets “General” settings tab, in the "Frameworks, Libraries, and Embedded content" section, drag and drop CocoaMQTT.xcframework, CocoaAsyncSocket.xcframework and Starscream.xcframework from the Carthage/Build folder on disk.
+On your application targets “General” settings tab, in the "Frameworks, Libraries, and Embedded content" section, drag and drop CocoaMQTT.xcframework and Starscream.xcframework from the Carthage/Build folder on disk.
 Then select "Embed & Sign".